 - Freshly ground black pepper

-Remove the broccoli from the oven and immediately toss with 1 ½ tablespoons olive oil, the lemon zest, lemon juice, pine nuts, Parmesan, and basil.
+3. Remove the broccoli from the oven and immediately toss with additional olive oil to taste, the lemon zest, lemon juice, pine nuts, Parmesan, and basil.
 Serve hot.